 Wall Insulation Options for New Homes in Wisconsin

 The process of building a new home can be overwhelming with the volume of choices and decisions it requires.
 At Rockweiler Insulation we will help make sense of your project, breaking down new home insulation options for walls, ceilings, and other areas of your home.
-Our experienced staff and installers are ready to deliver the best solution to meet your budget as well as ensure energy efficiency.
+Our experienced staff and technicians are ready to deliver the best solution to meet your budget as well as ensure energy efficiency.
 Every project is insulated to meet Wisconsin State code requirements, but we can offer ways to exceed the new home insulation requirements as well.
 We are happy to tailor an insulation package to meet your functional and budget needs.

 We offer three wall insulation options for new home insulation:

-• Fiberglass Batt Insulation – A precut batt is installed in each exterior wall cavity (standard is R-19 in a 2×6 wall cavity and can be upgraded to R-21).
+- Fiberglass Batt Insulation – A precut batt is installed in each exterior wall cavity (standard is R-19 in a 2×6 wall cavity and can be upgraded to R-21).
 Exterior walls will be insulated for year-round protection from extreme temperatures.

-• High-Performance Blown-in Wall System – The perfect blend of energy efficiency, comfort, and air sealing that takes energy efficiency a step further.
+- High Performance Blown-in Wall System – The perfect blend of energy efficiency, comfort, and air sealing that takes energy efficiency a step further.
 Our team installs a fabric mesh and fiberglass insulation is blown into the wall cavity (this yields an R-24 in a 2×6 cavity, a higher R-value than can be achieved with fiberglass batt insulation).
 This gives homes a seamless, thermally efficient blanket that completely fills any void for high thermal resistance and sound reduction making it one of the best insulation options for new homes.

-• Hybrid Exterior Wall System – Two inches of closed-cell spray foam is first installed at the exterior sheathing.
+- Hybrid Exterior Wall System – Two inches of closed-cell spray foam is first installed at the exterior sheathing.
 The remainder of the wall cavity is insulated with High-Performance Blown-in Wall System (yields an R-28 in a 2×6 wall cavity, our highest R-value option).
 This system delivers the highest standard of energy efficiency, fully sealing all areas of the home down to the smallest crevice at a lower price point than full spray foam making your new home insulation cost more affordable.

 Attic insulation